squidboo/stories/The_Secret_Society_of_FUN.md

 He wired me up to the huge computer and set about doing all he could to change them.
 He made sweets and toys come out of them.
 He made them to be powered by happiness and to always be good.
 BUt most importantly he let them learn.
 A new species was created out of a kidnap and that was good.

 ## Epilouge

-Fun fact: Did you know that Smiley bots have been transported to different countries but are still classed under being a 'secret'!

 No 2 did not go down the toilet fortunately his plan did!
 He was sentenced to 10 years in prison.
 A community service he had to fulfil was putting together broken toys and making new sweets.